twilight-project/forkoracle-go/README.md

 # Use

-To run the forkoracle, simply setup your local go enviornment and then run `go build`, execute the binary using `./forkoracle-go your-validator-name`.
-Please make sure that forkscanner is running before you start forkoracle-go as it tries to connect with the forkscanner via websocket.
+To run the btc-oracle, simply setup your local go enviornment and then run `go build`, execute the binary using `./btc-oracle your-validator-name`.
+Please make sure that forkscanner is running before you start btc-oracle as it tries to connect with the forkscanner via websocket.